adamyg/grief/README.md

 Command:
 ```

-The command prompt shall also become active when user input is requiredby an interactive command, for example Goto Line.
+The command prompt shall also become active when user input is required by an interactive command, for example Goto Line.

 ```
 Go to Line: